Can Machines Philosophize?: Machines: Like or unlike humans?

 { \epigraph{{We are programmed just to do} \\ Anything you want us to\\ We are the robots \\ We are the robots }{Kraftwerk, \emph{The Robots} (1978)} }

-\subsection{Machines: Like or unlike humans?}
+\section{Machines: Like or unlike humans?}

 The question of whether and to what extent machines are akin to humans bears implications for a wide spectrum of disciplines, including the philosophy of mind, the nature of consciousness, intelligence and language, as well as computer science \cite{French:2000}.
-This debate traces back to the celebrated Turing test --- or ``imitation game'' --- conceived by Alan Turing in 1950, which aims to assess if machines can exhibit intelligent behavior equivalent to that of humans \cite{Turing:1950}.
-In essence, in the Turing test, a human judge ought to identify, through a text-only conversation, which of the two interlocutors is the machine and which is the human.
-If the judge fails to reliably distinguish the nature of the interlocutors, then the machine is deemed to have passed the test, leading to the highly controversial conclusion that it can behave like a human.
-A number of arguments have been leveled against the Turing test as a genuine measure of human intelligence --- including the Chinese Room \cite{Searle:1980} and the Blockhead arguments \cite{Block:1981} --- by demonstrating that even non-intelligent systems could potentially pass it.
-These criticisms have stimulated the formulation of revised versions of the test, e.g., the inverted \cite{Watt:1996}, questioning \cite{Damassino:2020}, and total Turing tests \cite{Harnad:1991}.
+The canonical beginning of the discussion is credited to Alan Turing who, in his now-classic 1950 essay, posed the question ``Can machines think?'' \cite{Turing:1950}.
+Turing argues that, formulated as such, the question is ``too meaningless'' and thus advocates for its replacement with an actionable protocol ``which is closely related to it:'' the Turing test or imitation game.
+In the Turing test, a human judge ought to identify, through a text-only conversation, which of the two interlocutors is the machine and which is the human.
+If the judge fails to reliably distinguish the nature of the interlocutors, then the machine is said to have passed the test, leading to the highly controversial conclusion that it can exhibit an intelligent or human-like behavior.
+A number of arguments have been leveled against the Turing test as a genuine measure of human intelligence, such as the Chinese Room \cite{Searle:1980} and the Blockhead arguments \cite{Block:1981}, claiming that even non-intelligent systems could potentially pass it.
+This suggests that inner psychology cannot be merely reduced to the observation of the outward behavior of an agent.
+Some criticisms have further stimulated the formulation of revised versions of the test, e.g., the inverted \cite{Watt:1996}, questioning \cite{Damassino:2020}, and total Turing tests \cite{Harnad:1991}.